Serious crashes reported over the weekend

 Atkins said the driver of the Mazda wasn’t suspected of being impaired and the cause of the crash is under investigation.

-She said he lost control and crashed on the roadway.
-She said “speed and sobriety” appeared to be factors in the crash.
+She said he lost control and crashed on the roadway adding that “speed and sobriety” appeared to be factors in the crash.

 Albuquerque Fire Rescue pronounced the man dead on the scene, she said.
 Police didn’t identify him.